 In the event that an IANA Function Review results in a decision to initiate a separation process, the following processes must be followed.

 If the IFR determines that a separation process is necessary, it will recommend the creation of a Separation Cross Community Working Group (SCWG).
-This recommendation would need to be approved by a supermajority of each of the GNSO and the ccNSO Councils, according to their normal procedures for determining supermajority, and would need to be approved by the ICANN Board after a public comment period, as well as a community mechanism derived from the CCWG-Accountability process.
-A determination by the ICANN Board to not approve a SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection (by a supermajority vote) of a PDP recommendation that is supported by a GNSO supermajority.
+This recommendation will need to be approved by a supermajority of each of the GNSO and the ccNSO Councils, according to their normal procedures for determining supermajority, and will need to be approved by the ICANN Board after a public comment period, as well as a community mechanism derived from the CCWG-Accountability process.
+A determination by the ICANN Board to not approve a SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils will need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection (by a supermajority vote) of a PDP recommendation that is supported by a GNSO supermajority.

-There would be no prescribed result arising from the separation process.
-It would be empowered to make a recommendation ranging from “no action required” to the initiation of an RFP and the recommendation for a new IFO, or the divestiture or reorganization of PTI.
-The SCWG would follow the overall guidelines and procedures for ICANN Cross Community Working Groups.
+There will be no prescribed result arising from the separation process.
+It will be empowered to make a recommendation ranging from “no action required” to the initiation of an RFP and the recommendation for a new IFO, or the divestiture or reorganization of PTI.
+The SCWG will follow the overall guidelines and procedures for ICANN Cross Community Working Groups.
 The SCWG working procedures should ensure transparency to the fullest extent possible by creating open discussion listservs and holding open calls, with read- or listen-only modes for non-participants.

 Composition

-The SCWG would be composed as follows:
+The SCWG will be composed as follows:

 ccNSO - 2